-In support of certain debt instruments and leases, as of December 31, 2010, we had \$1.9 million of cash restricted for repayment to lenders.
+In support of certain debt instruments and leases, as of December 31, 2012, we had \$0.2 million of cash restricted for repayment to lenders.
 In addition, as described above, we have provided collateralized guarantees to secure the repayment of certain of our subsidiaries' credit facilities.
 Many of these facilities include both financial and non-financial covenants, and also include cross default provisions applicable to other credit facilities and agreements.
-These covenants include minimum levels of net worth for the individual borrower subsidiaries and the restrictions on the ability of the borrower subsidiaries to advance funds to other borrower subsidiaries.
+These covenants include, among others, minimum levels of net worth, profitability and cash flow (as defined) and the restrictions on the ability of the borrower subsidiaries to advance funds to other borrower subsidiaries.
 As a result, it is possible for one or more of these borrower subsidiaries to fail to meet their respective covenants even if another borrower subsidiary otherwise has available excess funds which, if not restricted, could be used to cure the default.
-To the extent we fail to comply with our debt covenants, including the monthly financial covenant requirements and our required level of shareholders' equity, and the lenders accelerate the repayment of the credit facility obligations, we would be required to repay all amounts outstanding thereunder.
-In particular, if PFS service fee revenue declines from expected levels and it is unable to reduce costs to correspond to such reduced revenue levels or if Supplies Distributors revenue or gross profit declines from expected levels, such events may result in a breach of one or more of the financial covenants required under their working capital lines of credit.
-In such event, absent a waiver, the working capital lender would be entitled to accelerate all amounts outstanding thereunder and exercise all other rights and remedies, including sale of collateral and payment under our parent guaranty.
-A requirement to accelerate the repayment of the credit facility obligations would have a material adverse impact on our financial condition and results of operations.
+To the extent we fail to comply with our debt covenants, including the monthly financial covenant requirements and our required level of shareholders' equity and we are not able to obtain a waiver, the lenders would be entitled to accelerate the repayment of any outstanding credit facility obligations, and exercise all other rights and remedies, including sale of collateral and enforcement of payment under our parent guarantee.
+A requirement to accelerate the repayment of the credit facility obligations may have a material adverse impact on our financial condition and results of operations.
 We can provide no assurance we will have the financial ability to repay all of such obligations.
-As of December 31, 2010, we were in compliance with all debt covenants.
-Further, any non-renewal of any of our credit facilities would have a material adverse impact on our business and financial condition.
+As of December 31, 2012, we were in compliance with all debt covenants.
+Further, any non-renewal of any of our credit facilities may have a material adverse impact on our business and financial condition.
 We do not have any other material financial commitments, although future client contracts may require capital expenditures and lease commitments to support the services provided to such clients.